The Rise of De-Influencing & How To Leverage It

 #stitch with @Meredith Duxbury can we just stop with the gasping now does it really still work as a sales technique???
 (No hate to Meredith btw a lot of people do this) #deinfluencing #meredithduxbury #makeup #beautytok #influencer #influencerinthewild

-♬ original sound – Honest Beauty
+♬ original sound – Honest Phoebe

 One influencer @honestpheobe posted a video response to Meredith Duxbury gasping over Charlotte Tilbury’s blush wands saying.
 In the video, @honestpheobe says “when they start gasping before they’ve even put the product on— that’s when you know it’s sponsored”.